Izardo/pands-project-2021/README.md

 #### Pair plots

-The pair plot builds upon both the histogram and scatter plot in that, it shows data of individual variables as well as the relationship between two variables.
+The pair plot, created using seaborn and matplotlib, builds upon both the histogram and scatter plot in that it shows the data of individual variables (as density plots) as well as the relationship between two variables.
+At a glance, distinct clusters can be recognised, especially with regard to the setosa species.

 ![Pair Plot](/pngs/pairPlot.png "Pair Plot")</br>
 *Pair Plot*